A Welfare Analysis of Universal Childcare: Lessons From a Canadian Reform (with Luisa Carrer and Pierre-Loup Beauregard) Job Market Paper

-CLEF Working Paper (July 2024), Current draft (June 2025)
+CLEF Working Paper (July 2024), Latest draft

-Academic coverage: childcarepolicy.net, Policy Impacts Library
+Academic coverage: childcarepolicy.net, Policy Impacts Library, AYEW Job Market Vlog

-Media: Le Devoir, Radio-Canada Ottawa, 98.5fm Montréal, 107.7fm Estrie, Zone Économie (Radio-Canada)
+Media: New York Times, La Presse, Le Devoir, Radio-Canada Ottawa, CJAD 800 Montreal, 98.5fm Montréal, 107.7fm Estrie, Zone Économie (Radio-Canada)

 Veiling and the Economic Integration of Muslim Women in France (with Antoine Jacquet)